mbergmann/mbergmann.github.io/index.md

 User Acceptance Testing of a tourism e-learning web site, coordinating bug fixes with third parties and Issue tracking.

 #### Mar 2009 - Oct 2009 Systems Administrator, ninemsn
-Release Management of a mobile phone marketing and advertising platform
+Dealt with the release management of a mobile phone marketing and advertising platform, developed a deployment tool in .NET, which allowed co-workers to deploy changes to the platform in an automated fashion.

 #### Aug 2008 – Dec 2008, Contractor Software Developer, Vodafone R&D
 As part of small team we designed and developed a mobile auction portal using Java and Spring,